-An Inn has occupied this site for many centuries, being known for much of that time as the Crown Inn or Crown Hotel, or in more recent times as simply
+Inn has occupied this site for many centuries, being known for much of that time as the Crown Inn or Crown Hotel, or in more recent times as simply

 The present building dates from 1856 and was so named as it stands on land formerly owned by the Crown.

 The hill by which

 it is approached from Basildon, or Laindon, is locally known as 'Crown Hill' and since c1965 is now duel carriageway to road traffic.

 An entertainment/function hall was later built within the grounds which opened in 1923.
-This survived until around the 1980s or early 1990s.
+This survived until around 1994 when it

+was removed as part of the conversion to a Harvester.
 A small coat of arms once adorned the front facing wall.
 This appears to have gone missing

 sometime in the 1990s, possibly during the same conversion to Harvester.

 The building, which stands at the second highest location in Essex,